CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Contextually Guided Convolutional Neural Network (CG-CNN)

 \begin{enumerate} \item The Input layer, which might correspond to a 2-dimensional field of raw pixels (i.e., a 3D tensor with two axes specifying row and column and one axis for the color channels) or the 3D tensor that was outputed by the preceding CNN layer with already developed features; \item The CNN layer (``Feature Generator''), whose features we aim to develop; \item The Classifier layer, a set of linear units fully connected with the output units of the CNN layer, each unit (with softmax activation) representing one of the training classes in the input patterns. \end{enumerate}

 As in standard CNNs, during this network's training the classification errors will be backpropagated and used to adjust connection weights in the Classifier layer and the CNN layer.
+List of the symbols used in the rest of this section are summarized in Table~\ref{tab:nomencl}.

 While eventually (after its training) this CNN layer might be used as a part of a deep CNN to discriminate some particular application-specific classes of input patterns, during the training period the class labels will have to be assigned to the training input patterns internally; i.e., without any outside supervision.
-Adopting the cortical contextual guidance strategy, we can create a training class by picking at random a set of neighboring window patches in one of database images (Fig.~\ref{fig:figure1}-B).
+Adopting the cortical contextual guidance strategy, we can create a training class by picking at random a set of neighboring window patches (Figure~\ref{fig:figure1}).
 Being close together or even overlapping, such patches will have a high chance of showing the same object and those that do will share something in common (i.e., the same context).
-Other randomly chosen locations in the dataset images – giving us other training classes – will likely come from other objects and at those locations the neighboring window patches will have some other contexts to share.
-We can thus create a training dataset $\mathbf{X}=\{x^t \mid 1 \leq t \leq CN\}$ of $C\times N$ class-labeled input patterns by treating $C$ sets of $N$ neighboring window patches – each set drawn from a different randomly picked image location – as belonging to $C$ training classes, uniquely labeled from 1 to $C$.
+Other randomly chosen locations in the dataset – giving us other training classes – will likely come from other objects and at those locations the neighboring window patches will have some other contexts to share.
+We can thus create a training dataset $\mathbf{X}=\{x^t \mid 1 \leq t \leq CN\}$ of $C\times N$ class-labeled input patterns by treating $C$ sets of $N$ neighboring window patches – each set drawn from a different randomly picked data location – as belonging to $C$ training classes, uniquely labeled from 1 to $C$.
 These inputs are small $a\times a\times b$ tensors, $a\times a$ patches (feature-maps) with $b$ features.
-We will refer to each such class of neighboring image patches as a ``contextual group.''
+We will refer to each such class of neighboring data patches as a ``contextual group.''

 Upon a presentation of a particular input pattern $x^t$ from the training dataset $\mathbf{X}$, the response of the CNN layer is computed as: